Population: 591 000 (metro 1 060 000)

 Vasastan is a fashionable district West of Avenyn, with beautiful imposing buildings.
 It was named after Gustav Vasa.
 Vasagatan and Storgatan are the main streets in Vasastan.
 At Vasaplatsen, a triangular square and tram hub, you find an impressive obelisk, The Torgny Segerstedt Monument.
 Next to Vasaparken, you find the tall church Vasakyrkan from 1909, part of the fashionable Lorensberg district.

 Gothenburg is trafficated by light blue trams, that are quite old by today’s standards.
 There are also buses but no subway.
 Göteborg Landvetter Airport is Gothenburg’s major airport, situated 30km southeast of the city center.
 It opened in 1977 and is the 2nd largest airport in Sweden, after Arlanda.
 Landvetter has one large terminal, merged from two.

 Göta Älv (River of the Geats) passes North of Gothenburg’s city center.
 At the harbour, several large ferries depart.
 The large suspension bridge Älvsborgsbron, a landmark of Gothenburg, is passing above Göta Älv in the West part of Gothenburg.
 It is 933m long and 107m high and opened in 1966.
 The North part of Göteborg from Göta Älv is situated on a large island called Hisingen.
 It is Sweden’s 5th largest island, the North part of it is in Bohusläns country, while the rest is in Västra Götaland, just like central Göteborg.
-In Lindholmen, a wealthy district just opposite central Göteborg from the river on Hisingen, Karlatornet, Scandinavia’s tallest skyscraper is under construction.
+In Lindholmen, a wealthy district just opposite central Göteborg from the river on Hisingen, Karlatornet, Scandinavia’s tallest skyscraper, will be completed in 2023.
 In 2021 you can take the cable way (linbana) over Göta Älv.